falkr/ttm4175/pages/prep-iot-mqtt.md

 on or off.
 The passive infrared sensor *pi1* publishes messages to the topic `house/garage/sensors/pi1` every time it detects a movement.

 Topics are hence useful to structure the communication of an application.
-They are a mechanism that combines some aspect of adressing with that of message names.
-Central to the concept of topics is that several cients can listen to the same topic.
+They are a mechanism that combines some aspect of addressing with that of message names.
+Central to the concept of topics is that several clients can listen to the same topic.

 ## Example Application